ossd-s25/project-evaluation/musescore_evaluation.md

 Each member of your group should attempt to configure the development environemnt for this project.
 Complete the following for each member:

+Name: Shamaamah Ahmad

+Operating system: macOS Monterey Version 12.7.1

+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it): No, my computer ran out of storage.

+How long did the whole process take?: N/A

+--

 Name:

 Operating system: